How to Improve Kidneys Function Naturally

 LIFESTYLE, HABIT, AND DIET CHANGES FOR KIDNEY HEALTH

-Without the proper basis of healthy habits and wellness approaches in one’s life, the above herbs are likely to do little—or be mostly to completely ineffective.
+Without a basis of healthy habits and wellness approaches in one’s life, the above herbs will likely do little.
+At best, they will be mostly ineffective.

-If improving kidney health is on one’s list for better overall wellness, make sure to include the following diet and lifestyle changes on that list too, in addition to the above-listed herbs and mushrooms that may help.
+If improving kidney health is on one’s list for better overall wellness, make sure to include diet and lifestyle changes too.

 Doctors will also recommend regular blood tests and checkups to get a better idea of the state of kidney health.

-FIND THESE KIDNEY-SUPPORT NATURAL INGREDIENTS IN OUR FORMULA
+FIND THESE KIDNEY-SUPPORT NATURAL INGREDIENTS IN OUR FORMULAs

 Many herbs widely known for being liver protective are also effective at supporting kidney health.

-That’s why all herbs in this article can be found in our LVR-RENEW supplement blend, formulated for overall detoxification support—by enhancing both liver and kidney function, no matter how it’s mixed.
+That’s why many of the herbs in this article can be found in our LVR-RENEW and He Shou Wu Plus supplement blends.
+They were formulated for overall detoxification support—by enhancing both liver and kidney function, no matter how they are mixed.

 - Turkey Tail Mushroom Extract (30% polysaccharides)